 On our second day in San Pedro de Atacama, we took the Valle de La Luna tour.
 We signed up with Desert Adventure and wound up using them for all three tours we took in the Atacama Desert.
 (The guides were fantastic and we would recommend them to anyone wanting to book tours in the region).

 Our first stop the Valle de la Luna tour was Muerte Valley, which means “Death Valley”.
 This is not the correct name.
 The original name was Marte Valley, which is French for Mars Valley.
 The name given was based on its resemblance to Mars by a Belgian Priest that had settled in the area.
 The locals mispronounced the name, and thus Death Valley stuck.
 The local parks group is trying to correct this mistake, even posting a “Marte Valley” sign right at the entrance.

 From there, we went out to an area in the Salar de Atacama, or Atacama salt flats.
-We got to climb up right next to one of the biggest sand dunes, saw an example of what the old salt mines looked like, as well as the type of accommodation where the miners lived.
+We got to climb next to one of the biggest sand dunes, saw an example of what the old salt mines looked like, as well as the type of accommodation where the miners lived.
 All I can say is I am glad I never had to mine salt for work in such a harsh climate.

 After seeing the old mines and workers accommodations, we went up to a look out over the Valley de la Luna to watch the sunset.
 It was a pretty nice sunset that we shared with a few hundred new friends.

 The final tour with Desert Adventures required us to get up well before the sun.
 We were picked up at 4:30am for the 80 minute drive to the highest geyser field in the world, El Tatio.
 Most folks slept on the way up, but I have never been one that does well sleeping sitting up.
 I tried to observe the surroundings as much as one can before sunrise.